-A 2016 Grand Finalist of the Metropolitan Opera National Council Auditions, American tenor Jonas Hacker regularly receives high praise for his “attractive tenor voice,” “honeyed tone and easeful delivery,” and his ability to convincingly portray characters across genres from Mozart to Britten.
-Hailing from Lake Delton, Wisconsin, Hacker trained at many prestigious schools and programs in the United States, including The Academy of Vocal Arts, Wolf Trap Opera, and the Glimmerglass Festival, and attended the prestigious Mozart Residency at Festival d’Aix-en-Provence in France.
+A 2016 Grand Finalist of the Metropolitan Opera National Council Auditions and former Ensemble member of the Bayerische Staatsoper, American tenor Jonas Hacker regularly receives high praise for his “attractive tenor voice,” “honeyed tone and easeful delivery,” and his ability to convincingly portray characters across genres from Mozart to Britten.
+Highlights of his upcoming 24/25 season include Hacker’s debut at Estonian National Opera as Tamino in Die Zauberflöte, his debut on the Lyric Opera of Chicago mainstage as Kyle in The Listeners, and a return to Des Moines Metro Opera as Tom Rakewell in The Rake’s Progress.

-Recent performances include Tamino in Die Zauberflöte with Staatsoper Hannover, Uriel in a staged version of Haydn’s Die Schöpfung with Opéra national de Lorraine, and Jaquino in Fidelio with the Bayerische Staatsoper.
+Recent performances include Alfredo in La Traviata at Opéra Grand Avignon, Tamino in Die Zauberflöte with Staatsoper Hannover, Uriel in a staged version of Haydn’s Die Schöpfung with Opéra national de Lorraine, and Jaquino in Fidelio and Walther von der Vogelweide in Tannhäuser with the Bayerische Staatsoper.

-Hacker has been a member of the Ensemble of the Bayerische Staatsoper since 2021, where he has been heard as Tamino (Die Zauberflöte), Hylas (Les troyens), Pedrillo (Die Entführung aus dem Serail), Arbace (Idomeneo), and Sladek/Pierrino in Christoph Marthaler’s conceptual production of Giuditta.
+Hacker was a member of the Ensemble of the Bayerische Staatsoper from the fall of 2021 to the summer of 2024, where he was heard as Tamino (Die Zauberflöte), Walther von der Vogelweide (Tannhäuser), Hylas (Les troyens), Pedrillo (Die Entführung aus dem Serail), Arbace (Idomeneo), Jaquino (Fidelio), and Sladek/Pierrino in Christoph Marthaler’s conceptual production of Giuditta.

 Frequently seen on the concert stage, Hacker has sung the Tenor Soloist in Handel’s Messiah twice with the Philadelphia Orchestra, first under the baton of Yannick Nézet-Séguin (2018) and then with Jane Glover (2019).
 He also sang Messiah, Obadiah in Elijah, and Beethoven’s Symphony No. 9 with the Columbus Symphony, Mozart’s Great Mass in C Minor with the Orchestre Métropolitain in Canada under Nézet-Séguin, Mozart’s Requiem and Bach’s B minor mass with Jane Glover at Music of the Baroque, and Bach’s B minor mass and Bach’s cantata 150 with Nézet-Séguin at the Philadelphia Orchestra.
 He made his Carnegie Hall debut in 2019 singing excerpts from Cinderella by Alma Deutscher.